emgroves/iris-react-webrtc/README.md

 * isPSTN - A boolean value. true if it is a PSTN call.
 * fromTN - Telephone number of the caller
 * toTN - Telephone number of the callee
+* videoCodec - Video codec for the video, default codec is h264

 ## Usage
 Import package into your component with the following statement: